 Step 2: Molding the Paper Pulp

-Prepare your bucket with a few cups of the paper pulp then add some water to it until you see the pulp is floating through the water.
+Prepare your bucket with a few cups of paper pulp then add some water to it until you see the pulp is floating through the water.

 At this point you can customize your paper by adding colors, ornaments and scent.
 Use acrylic paint to add color to your paper.
 Add dried flowers or tiny cuttings of newspaper to add design to your paper.
 For the scent, use essential oil or your favorite perfume to the paper once it’s being dried.

 It’s time to mold the paper.
-Dip the mold and deckle to the bucket and try to strain out the pulp, wiggle the mold side by side to create uniform thickness.
+Dip the mold and deckle to the bucket and try to strain out the pulp, wiggle the mold side by side to create a uniform thickness.

 Once you’re satisfied with how the paper looks, remove the deckle then tilt the mold to let the excess water drip off.

 Step 3: Drying the Recycled Paper

 Pressed down the mold in a towel, use the sponge to remove more of the excess water.